 Before you install ASK CLI, make sure you have the following prerequisites:

 An Amazon developer account.
 Sign up is free.

 Node.js and npm, which comes with Node.js.
 ASK CLI requires Node.js version 6 or higher, but we recommend that you use the current release or active LTS version of Node.js.
 To install or update your version of Node.js, refer to the Node.js downloads page.
 To check your version of Node.js, open a command prompt, then type

 To install ASK CLI on Windows, you need the Node.js windows-build-tools package.
 Before you install windows-build-tools, make sure you have the version of Node.js that the package requires.
 To install windows-build-tools, open a command prompt, then type

 Git, for cloning skills from templates in Git repositories.
 See Installing Git in the Git documentation.

 Step 2: Set up an AWS IAM user

-If you are using AWS Lambda to host your skill's business logic, it's required that you have an AWS account and that you set up an AWS IAM user.
-Make sure that your AWS credentials are set up, with the appropriate permissions, on the computer to which you are installing ASK CLI, as described in Associate AWS Credentials with ASK CLI.
+If you use AWS Lambda to host your skill's backend logic, then you need AWS credentials.
+Make sure that your AWS credentials are set up, with the appropriate permissions, on the computer to which you are installing ASK CLI.
+For more information, see Create AWS credentials.